jackmoch/getting-started-with-clojure/README.md

     [:h1 (:text @app-state)]])
 ```

-Finally, this line pulls the render-component function out of the reagent library, passes it the hello-world function, which returns our div containing an h1 with the value of the app-state key, and then uses the `.getElementById` JavaScript function to locate the html element with an id of app, contained in our index.html file in the `resource/public/index.html` file.
+Finally, this last block pulls the `render-component` function out of the reagent library, passes it the hello-world function, which returns our div containing an h1 with the value of the app-state key.
+It then uses the `.getElementById` JavaScript function to locate the html element with an id of app, which contained in our index.html file in the `resource/public/index.html` file.

 ```
 (reagent/render-component [hello-world]
   (. js/document (getElementById "app")))
 ```

-Note that we are explicitly using the reagent library of ClojureScript in this example, which builds on top of the  React framework.
+Note that we are explicitly using the reagent library with ClojureScript in this example, which builds on top of the React framework.
 This last line is the equivalent of React's:

 ```
 ReactDOM.render(